Fannon/mobo-documentation/README.md

 Mobo can also be used to batch-upload wiki pages in general and it is planned to support some basic external data transformation and importing capabilities.

-Mobo is Open Source and cross platform.
+Mobo is Open Source and Cross-Platform.